PABX & IP Telephony for Brunei Businesses: Complete 2026 Guide

 • Existing cabling (analogue, digital, Ethernet) and network equipment.

-• Current telecom bills (PSTN, ISDN, SIP trunks, mobile) and pain points (busy lines, dropped calls, lack of reporting).
+• Current telecom bills and pain points (busy lines, dropped calls, lack of reporting).

 • Enforce strong passwords and multi-factor authentication for administrators.